 None: No specialized resources are required to execute this type of attack.

 This table specifies different individual consequences associated with the attack pattern.
 The Scope identifies the security property that is violated, while the Impact describes the negative technical impact that arises if an adversary succeeds in their attack.
 The Likelihood provides information about how likely the specific consequence is expected to be seen relative to the other consequences in the list.
 For example, there may be high likelihood that a pattern will be used to achieve a certain impact, but a low likelihood that it will be exploited to achieve a different impact.

 Design: Use libraries and templates that minimize unfiltered input.
 Use methods that limit entity expansion and throw exceptions on attempted entity expansion.

 Implementation: Disable altogether the use of inline DTD schemas in your XML parsing objects.
-If must use DTD, normalize, filter and white list and parse with methods and routines that will detect entity expansion from untrusted sources.
+If must use DTD, normalize, filter, use an allowlist and parse with methods and routines that will detect entity expansion from untrusted sources.

 The most common example of this type of attack is the "many laughs" attack (sometimes called the 'billion laughs' attack).
 For example:

 This is well formed and valid XML according to the DTD.
 Each entity increases the number entities by a factor of 10.
 The line of XML containing lol9; expands out exponentially to a message with 10^9 entities.
 A small message of a few KBs in size can easily be expanded into a few GB of memory in the parser.
 By including 3 more entities similar to the lol9 entity in the above code to the DTD, the program could expand out over a TB as there will now be 10^12 entities.
 Depending on the robustness of the target machine, this can lead to resource depletion, application crash, or even the execution of arbitrary code through a buffer overflow.